Read our Infosheets to learn more about your rights and obligations

 Questions and answers

-• Finally, it must be proven that the person had a certain degree of control over the drug found in his possession.
+• Third, to be in “possession” under the law, a person must have a certain degree of control over the drug.

 Essentially, this means that the person voluntarily kept the drug and was able to use it as he pleased.

-In Nestor’s situation, possession can be easily established.
+In Nestor’s situation, it’s clear he was in possession.
 First of all, he had actual possession of the illegal substance.
-After all, he had put it in his pocket that very morning.
-Also, he knew very well that what he had was a drug.
-Finally, he bought the marijuana in order to smoke it, which means he definitely had control over it.
+After all, he put it in his pocket that very morning.
+Also, he knew it was a drug.
+Finally, he bought the marijuana to smoke it, which means he definitely had control over it.

 What is "simple possession"?

 In our little scenario, Nestor was arrested for having an illegal substance in his possession.
-If you read the law itself, this sort of offence is just called “possession”.
-“Simple possession” isn’t an actual term used in the legislation.
+If you read the law that deals with this offence, it is just called “possession”.
+“Simple possession” isn’t a term used in the law.

-To find out more about drug trafficking, see the Infosheet entitled Caught in traffic.
+To find out more about drug trafficking, see the Infosheet Caught in Traffic.

-There is also opium and its derivatives: morphine, heroin, methadone and codeine.
-Other prohibited substances include “magic mushrooms” (psilocybin), LSD (acid) and PCP (often referred to as mescaline).
-Finally, even though it is not illegal to be in possession of certain drugs, such as barbiturates, anabolic steroids, Librium, and Valium, it is nevertheless illegal to traffic them and to possess them for the purpose of trafficking.
+Finally, even though it is not illegal to be in possession of certain drugs, such as anabolic steroids, and Valium, it is illegal to traffic them and possess them for the purpose of trafficking.
+(Trafficking means to sell, adminster, give, transport, send or deliver.)

-Is it illegal to possess certain drugs even if it’s just for your own personal use?
+Can you have illegal drugs if they are just for your own use?

-Absolutely.
-You may have heard that possessing drugs for personal use is legal, but that’s not true for most drugs!
-Basically, a teenager can be charged with possession even if he only had a certain drug for personal use.
-Under the law, the presence of an illegal substance (even a minimal amount) on a person is sufficient to charge him with possession.
-So the fact that Nestor only had a very small amount on him doesn’t make it any less of an offence.
+No. You may have heard that possessing drugs for personal use is legal, but that’s not true for most drugs!
+Under the law, a person can be charged with possession even if he or she is only carrying a small amount of an illegal drug.
+The fact Nestor only had a very small amount on him doesn’t make it any less of an offence.

 Is it illegal to grow pot on your property?

 Yes.
-Whether it’s in your yard, house, or anywhere else, it is illegal to grow, produce, cultivate, or harvest marijuana.
+Whether it’s in your yard, house, or anywhere else, it is illegal to grow or harvest marijuana.
 Even possessing fertile cannabis seeds is an offence.

-It’s also an offence to grow opium poppies, from which heroine and morphine are derived, or coca, which is used to produce cocaine and crack.
+It’s also an offence to grow opium poppies, used to make heroine and morphine, or coca, which is used to produce cocaine and crack.

-What are the consequences of being charged with possession of an illegal drug?
+What are the penalties for possession of an illegal drug?

 About the same subject